near/docs/docs/roles/developer/building-apps.md

 ## Smart Contract Development

 All smart contracts are compiled to Wasm and deployed to the blockchain using the same process (via `near-api-js` with JavaScript or more directly using RPC calls)

+For details on how to build, test and deploy smart contracts, see [the section on Smart Contracts](/docs/roles/developer/contracts/intro).

 **We recommend developers use Rust** to author their smart contracts to take advantage of language safety features.